 Writer, Recreation Travel Reviews

-Shad Johnson and his staff do a great job to maintain a beautiful course and clubhouse in a desert climate.
-Jace and Robert keep the pro shop friendly and efficient.
+The Redlands Mesa staff does a great job maintaining a beautiful course and clubhouse in a desert climate.
 Pace of play is smooth and the surrounding homes and scenery are incredible.

 Here's How Texas Outside Determines the Scorecard Rating